ythri/tcresearch/README.md

 News
 ----

-03/13: Holidays, yay.
+March 13: Holidays, yay.
 If anything changes during the next weeks while I'm gone, for example Azanor updates to Thaumcraft 4.1.0h or 4.2 (you never know), feel free to fork this repository, add the changes, and post your fixed version on the ftb forums/reddit/etc. The combinations should be really easy to change (its just a JSON object), as should be adding or removing aspects (all of this only requires changes to the three variables `combinations`,